FOR IMMEDIATE RELEASE

 FLAT CAT: WSTC was awarded with an autographed cutout of Texas Workforce Commission (TWC) Commissioner representing Labor, Alberto Treviño for rising to the challenge issued by his office in June.
 They tasked the 28 Workforce Board in Texas to including FLAT CAT (Commissioner Alberto Treviño) on our workforce activities as he navigated his new role in Texas.
 WSTC posted the most FLAT CAT activity on our social media and won first prize!

 About Workforce Solutions for Tarrant County

 Workforce Solutions for Tarrant County (WSTC), under the direction of the Texas Workforce Commission (TWC), is one of 28 local workforce development boards located throughout the state.
 WSTC’s primary goal is to meet the needs of Tarrant County employers and workers through locally designed market-driven workforce development initiatives and services.
 All employers, workers and job seekers are eligible to take advantage of these services.
-The 29-member WSTC board is made up of business and community leaders and is chaired by Gracie Vega, with The Gaylord Texan Resort and Conference Center.
-WSTC works in partnership with the Workforce Governing Board (WGB), which includes the mayors of Fort Worth and Arlington, and Tarrant County Judge Glen Whitley.
+The 29-member Workforce Development Board (WDB) is made up of business and community leaders and is chaired by Tyrone Taylor, with Six Flags.
+The WDB works in partnership with the Workforce Governing Board (WGB), which is composed of Fort Worth Mayor Mattie Parker, Arlington Mayor Jim Ross and chaired by Tarrant County Judge Tim O’Hare, to oversee Workforce services in Tarrant County.
 More information can be found at www.workforcesolutions.net or by calling 817-413-4000.
-NOTE: Workforce Solutions for Tarrant County is an employment and training resource and does not handle unemployment–that is the role of the Texas Workforce Commission.